-In an effort to establish the transferability of the OBE method to different mass spectrometry platforms, we also analyzed three different proteins and protein complexes on a Bruker Solarix XR 15T FT-ICR instrument and a Waters Synapt "G1" HDMS Q-IM-TOF instrument.
-Streptavidin tetramer, CRP pentamer and NIST mAb prepared in PBS were buffer-exchanged using a self-packed P6 column, and the results were compared to the experiments performed on the Thermo Exactive Plus EMR instrument (Figure 6).
-All experiments that were recorded on the Q-IM-TOF and FT-ICR platform produced spectra with good signal and easily resolvable charge states, however the spectra obtained on these instruments resulted in protein ions with more adducting present than the spectra obtained on the Exactive Plus EMR platform.
-These results are consistent with the general trend observed when analyzing offline-desalted proteins and protein complexes by nanoESI on these instruments which indicates that the lower amount of adducting present in spectra collected on the Exactive instrument is likely a result of more efficient desolvation and declustering of the ions in the source region of the Exactive instrument relative to the Solarix and Synapt instruments.
+In an effort to establish the transferability of the OBE method to different MS platforms, we also analyzed three different proteins and protein complexes on a Bruker Solarix XR 15T Fouriertransform ion cyclotron resonance (FT-ICR) instrument and a Waters Synapt 'G1' HDMS quadrupole-ion mobility-time-of-flight (Q-IM-TOF) instrument.
+Streptavidin tetramer, CRP pentamer and NIST mAb prepared in PBS were buffer-exchanged online using a self-packed P6 column, and the results were compared to the experiments performed on the Thermo Exactive Plus EMR instrument (Fig. 6).
+All experiments that were recorded on the Q-IM-TOF and FT-ICR platforms produced spectra with good signal and easily resolvable charge states; however, the spectra obtained on these instruments resulted in protein ions with more adducting present than the spectra obtained on the Exactive Plus EMR platform.
+These results are consistent with the general trend observed when analyzing offline-desalted proteins and protein complexes by nanoESI on these instruments, which indicates that the lower amount of adducting present in spectra collected on the Exactive instrument is likely a result of more efficient desolvation and declustering of the ions in the source region of the Exactive instrument relative to the Solarix and Synapt instruments.
+To our knowledge, no systematic comparison of the in-source desolvation/declustering ability of different commercial MS platforms is currently available, but the use of source temperature and in-source collision voltage to clean up ions as they enter the mass spectrometer is well established in the literature 16-20.